lovesegfault/beautysh/README.md

 ```
   --indent-size INDENT_SIZE, -i INDENT_SIZE
                         Sets the number of spaces to be used in indentation.
-  --files [FILES [FILES ...]], -f [FILES [FILES ...]]
-                        Files to be beautified.
-This is mandatory.
-If - is
-                        provided as filename, then beautysh reads from stdin
-                        and writes on stdout.
   --backup, -b          Beautysh will create a backup file in the same path as
                         the original.
   --check, -c           Beautysh will just check the files without doing any